d12frosted/elpa-mirror/gnu/org-remark-readme.txt

   Create issues, discussion, and/or pull requests in the GitHub repository.
 All welcome.

-  Org-remark is planned to be submitted to GNU ELPA and thus copyrighted by the [Free Software Foundation] (FSF).
+  Org-remark is available on GNU ELPA and thus copyrighted by the [Free Software Foundation] (FSF).
 This means that anyone who is making a substantive code contribution will need to "assign the copyright for your contributions to the FSF so that they can be included in GNU Emacs" ([Org Mode website]).

   Thank you.